helenzhouu/BookShelf/README.md

 - As a user, I want to be able to write a review on the book that I read
 - As a user, I want to be able to add a book to a list of books I want to read
 - As a user, I want to be able to write a brief description for the book I want to read
-- As a user, I want to be able to move a book from my want to read list onto my read list
 - As a user, I want to be able to select any book from my read or want to read list and view it in more detail